Tuning Guide

 The basic unit of concurrency and parallelism in Ballista is the concept of a partition.
 The leaf nodes of a query are typically table scans that read from files on disk and Ballista currently treats each file within a table as a single partition (in the future, Ballista will support splitting files into partitions but this is not implemented yet).

 For example, if there is a table “customer” that consists of 200 Parquet files, that table scan will naturally have 200 partitions and the table scan and certain subsequent operations will also have 200 partitions.
 Conversely, if the table only has a single Parquet file then there will be a single partition and the work will not be able to scale even if the cluster has resource available.
 Ballista supports repartitioning within a query to improve parallelism.
-The configuration setting ballista.shuffle.partitionscan be set to the desired number of partitions.
+The configuration setting datafusion.execution.target_partitionscan be set to the desired number of partitions.
 This is currently a global setting for the entire context.
 The default value for this setting is 16.

 Note that Ballista will never decrease the number of partitions based on this setting and will only repartition if the source operation has fewer partitions than this setting.